Factbox: Early Facebook backers and their bets today

 Chien was an associate at Accel Partners while getting an MBA at Stanford University, told the partners at Accel about Facebook, and did some research that led to Accel's investment.

-In 2007, Chien joined Kleiner Perkins, which has a number of high-profile consumer-Internet investments, many handled by Chien.
-The firm made an investment in Facebook around early 2011, a spokeswoman for Kleiner Perkins said.
-Chien was involved in Kleiner's investment in microblogging service Twitter, and sits on the boards of influence-gauging service Klout, social-network Path, and proximity-based marketing service Zaarly.
+In 2007, Chien joined Kleiner Perkins, which has not invested in Facebook but does have a number of high-profile consumer-Internet investments, many handled by Chien.
+He was involved in Kleiner's investment in microblogging service Twitter, and sits on the boards of influence-gauging service Klout, social-network Path, and proximity-based marketing service Zaarly.

 One departure from his consumer-Internet focus is Home Value Protection, which insures homeowners against falling home values.
 The investment was inspired in part after watching fellow Californians struggle to hold onto homes in the early 1990s recession as well as today, he said.